wavey0x/wavey0x.github.io/_posts/2023-12-28-convex-just-got-cheaper.md

 ---

 ### Overview
-If you're like me, you've gas costs becoming inordinately expensive when interacting with Convex.
+If you're like me, you've noticed gas costs becoming inordinately expensive when interacting with Convex.
 So I decided to investigate what was going on.

 What I found was an extremely inefficient code path which actually had nothing to do with Convex contracts at all - despite it having an outsized impact on their users specifically.
 In fact, the gas guzzling code turned out to be related to a niche feature in Curve's LP gauges.